tilln/jmeter-sshmon/README.md

 ### JMeter Properties

 The following properties control the plugin behaviour:
   * `jmeter.sshmon.knownHosts`: Filename of a known_hosts file containing public keys of trusted remote servers (in OpenSSH format).
+    If defined, connections to unknown hosts will be rejected (via `StrictHostKeyChecking=yes`).
-If not set, no validation will be performed.
+    If undefined, connections to unknown hosts will be established (via `StrictHostKeyChecking=no`).
+    Default: undefined.
-  * `jmeter.sshmon.interval`: Define the metrics collection interval in milliseconds (default=1 second).
+  * `jmeter.sshmon.interval`: Metrics collection interval in milliseconds.
+    This is inclusive of the execution time of the remote commands.
+    Default: 1 second.
-  * `jmeter.sshmon.forceOutputFile` - (true/false) makes sure JMeter writes metrics to CSV file in the current directory if no filename is specified (default=false).
+  * `jmeter.sshmon.forceOutputFile` (true/false): Makes sure JMeter writes metrics to CSV file in the current directory if no filename is specified.
+    Default: false.

 Limitations
 -----------

-* Samples are collected by a single thread, so if the command takes more than an insignificant amount of time to run, the frequency of sample collection will be limited.
+* Samples are collected by a single thread, so if a command takes more than an insignificant amount of time to run, the frequency of sample collection will be limited.
-A separate monitor may be used in this case.
-* The help link on the plugin GUI currently points to an incorrect location.
-This is to be resolved with the next release of `jmeter-plugins-cmn-jmeter` (see [this PR](https://github.com/undera/jmeter-plugins/pull/162)).
+Even more so if more than one command is sampled.
+In this case, use a separate monitor for each sample command.
+* When a JMeter test ends, this plugin will not interrupt the collector thread but let the current sample finish before stopping.
+This may take longer than the JMeter engine [waits](https://jmeter.apache.org/usermanual/get-started.html#shutdown) in headless (non-GUI) mode.
+In this case, increase the JMeter property `jmeter.exit.check.pause`.